maad95/Education-and-projects/README.md

 # Education and projects
-A short description of my education and projects.

   B.Sc. - 2018.
 Technical University of Kosice, Electrical Engineering:
   - Thesis: The use of digital filters in the control of a synchronous motor with permanent magnets.